rafaelreisdasilva/MachineLearning/app/model/documentation/readme.md

 - longitude
 - price

-I conducted an initial exploration to identify any missing values in the dataset, and fortunately, no missing values were found.
+I conducted an initial exploration to identify any `missing values` in the dataset, and fortunately, no missing values were found.

 To gain a better understanding of the dataset's format, I utilized functions such as `info()` and `describe()`.
 Additionally, I examined the shape and columns attributes.

-For univariate analysis, I created histograms to visualize the distributions of the variables.
+For `univariate analysis`, I created histograms to visualize the distributions of the variables.

-Moving on to bivariate analysis, I plotted categorical variables and generated scatter plots to explore the relationships between price and net_area, as well as price and net_usable_area.
+Moving on to `bivariate analysis`, I plotted categorical variables and generated scatter plots to explore the relationships between price and net_area, as well as price and net_usable_area.
 I was particularly interested in understanding the area-to-price ratio.

 During this analysis, I discovered that there were only two types of properties: "department" or "house," and there were only five sectors: "vitacura," "la reina," "las condes," "lo barnechea," and "providencia."
 Further research revealed that these sectors are referred to as "communes" and exclusively represent the metropolitan region of Santiago, providing valuable geolocation insights.

-For multivariate analysis, I created a correlation matrix to examine the relationships between variables.
+For `multivariate analysis`, I created a correlation matrix to examine the relationships between variables.
 The initial correlation matrix revealed a strong correlation between the number of rooms and the number of bathrooms, as well as between latitude and longitude.

 ## Assumptions